 The Bush Administration considered the Agreed Framework in its North Korea policy review in the spring of 2001.
 Among the options it considered was a proposal floated by the Clinton Administration in 2000 to eliminate one of the light water reactors and substitute conventional power facilities of equal capacity.
 President Bush's policy statement of June 6, 2001, declared an objective of "improved implementation of the Agreed Framework relating to North Korea's nuclear activities."
 According to Administration officials, the policy insists that North Korea soon begin the process of coming into full compliance with its obligations to the IAEA.
 The Administration asserts that North Korea must begin this process well prior to the point when the Agreed Framework specifies that North Korea must be in full compliance, since the IAEA states that, once North Korea allows a full range of IAEA inspections, the IAEA will need three to four years to determine whether North Korea is in full compliance with the Nuclear Non-Proliferation Treaty.
 U.S. officials reportedly have said that point will come by 2005 when construction of the first light water reactor will reach the stage of delivery of nuclear components.
 Beginning in July 2001, Administration officials warned that if North Korea does not begin the process of compliance with obligations to the IAEA, the Administration would suspend the light water reactor project.
-State Department spokesman Richard Boucher declared on November 30, 2001, that North Korea must start compliance "now" and that: "You have to start early.
-It's not a matter of showing up the day before the containment vessel [carrying the nuclear components] arrives; it's a matter of working over a period of something like three years."

-North Korea has rejected the Bush Administration's call for earlier compliance with the IAEA.
+North Korea has rejected the Bush Administration's call for earlier compliance with the IAEA, demanding instead that the United States supply it with electricity until the construction of the light water reactors is completed.
 In March 2002, the Bush Administration used the right of waiver and refused to issue a certification to Congress that North Korea was complying with the Agreed Framework.
 Administration officials described this an added warning to North Korea to begin compliance with the IAEA.

 Suspicions that North Korea was operating a secret nuclear weapons program came into the open in August 1998 with the disclosure that the U.S. Defense Intelligence Agency (DIA) had concluded that a North Korean underground facility located at Kumchangri was possibly a nuclear-related installation.
 The Clinton Administration responded to the disclosure by pressuring North Korea to allow the United States access to the Kumchangri facility.
 An agreement was reached on March 16, 1999, providing for multiple inspections of the site in return for at least 500,000 tons of new U.S. food aid to North Korea.
 The first visit took place in May 1999, a second in May 2000.
 Administration officials declared that no evidence of nuclear activity was found.
 However, reports indicated that North Korea had removed equipment from the facility prior to the first U.S. visit.
+Undersecretary Bolton's May 2002 accusation that North Korea operates a covert nuclear program re-raises this issue.